calumgrant/logical/docs/worklist.md

 - [ ] Command line option to pass code
 - [ ] A compiled bytecode for Datalog.
 - [ ] Resources limits - memory, time and tuple-counts.
+- [ ] MySQL connector.
+- [ ] Dynamic-linked libraries
+- [ ] Reading external data.

+# Optimizer
+- Avoid duplicate loads.
+If two constants share the same value on the same path then make one an alias for the other.
+- Lift constants out of loops.
+- Optimize variable layout, for example reuse local variables
+- Avoid duplicate tests, if a condition is always true (or false).
+- Last use optimization - detect when a variable is not used and remove it.
+Turn joins into exists.
+- Join identical paths
+- Remove "NoneEvaluations"
+- Push context
+- Join orderer, based on sizes of tables.
+- Avoid reevaluation of base case in recursion.
+- Inline predicates sometimes.
+- Use datatypes, for example if a variable has just one type then the calculation could be faster.

 # Release plan